-In 1916, his son, Fred Gretsch Sr. moved the company’s manufacturing to a larger factory, and Gretsch started to producing their first guitars.
+In 1916, his son, Fred Gretsch Sr. moved the company’s manufacturing to a larger factory and Gretsch started to produce their first guitars.

 By the 1950s, Gretsch had become a prominent instrument brand.
 In 1954, the company partnered with guitarist Chet Atkins to produce the first electric guitars with humbucker pickups.